Conditions of Financial Aid Offer

-- Step Two: Select your Refund Delivery method.
+- Select your Refund Delivery method.
 You may choose from the following delivery methods:

 - Electronic ACH transfer to an existing bank account

-- Bank Mobile Vibe Account - A debit card will be issued after you select to open an account.
-This card will have the Shoreline logo.
+- Bank Mobile Vibe Account - A debit card is issued after you select to open an account.
+This card displays the Shoreline logo.

 Enrollment and Funding Levels

-All Offer Notifications are based on full time enrollment (12 or more credits) unless otherwise notified.
+All aid offer notifications are based on full time enrollment (12 or more credits) unless otherwise notified.
 Students who plan to take fewer classes should notify the financial aid office in writing of their enrollment plans.
 Awards will be adjusted per the following enrollment levels:

 - Full Time = 12 or more credits